fellows with dolores huerta

 • Desiree Rodriguez | Politics and Latin American and Latino studies combination major, Kresge College

-Laird’s office.
+I had a very fulfilling and rewarding experience as a fellow at Senator Laird’s office.
 The Dolores Huerta Research Center has given me such a rewarding experience that has opened so many doors for me and my academic future.
 I learned so much about the legislative process and what it truly means to work in public service.

 – Lourdes Ornelas, 2023 fellow

-Last modified: May 23, 2025
+Last modified: Jul 29, 2025